john-itcsolutions/cheirrs/README.md

 Is it possible, however to model a more-than-3-dimensional Graph and represent it on a PostGIS database?

 3.
 It appears to us that since it is possible to serialise all data on a sequential computer, it should be possible to store multi-dimensional graphs in a hyper-spatial database.
+Or is the use of MongoDB indicating that data for these multi-dimensional Tensors is better stored in a non-relational, non-SQL structure?

 4.
-Does PostGIS allow this?
-How to connect PostgreSQL with PostGIS in the above microk8s sub-installation, with TensorFlow?
+Even if desirable, does PostGIS allow this?
+How would we connect PostgreSQL + PostGIS in the above k8s sub-installation, with TensorFlow on the uk8s controller in the kubeflow model?

 5.
 At the least, PostGIS is commonly used to ADD the informational capacities introduced by a geo-spatial database to Machine Learning Models.

 6.
 Therefore one question is: Is there anything to be gained by Hyper-Dimensional Spatialities?
 Can Machines be taught and learn within a hyper-spatial cosmos?
-Is that not what they are doing already, mathematically?
+Is that not what they are doing already, mathematically, in RAM?
 Can a hyper-spatial database benefit anyone?

 7.
 By adding a capacity for a quasi-synchronous (fourth), "Time" dimension, some capabilities could be achieved, compared to "chronostatic" geospatial databases.
 What could these capacities be?

 8.
 But could there be other uses for further dimensionality?
-Or is that already obvious to the cognescenti?
+Or is that already obvious to the cognoscenti?

 9.
 In the same way as rules have been established to fix financial modeling used by Banks to ensure fairness to customers (over the centuries), why not apply a similar approach to the global financial models used by Pharmaceutical Companies to determine world pricing.
 Some of us believe profits are killing and disabling people who would otherwise have a chance in this world.
 Just ask about Type 1 Diabetes in the so-called third world.